Can robot pets comfort like the real thing?

 Residents who participated in the research showed high levels of attachment to both a living and robotic canine, according to the study.

-"We were told by some of the people in nursing homes that they preferred robotic pets because they would not have to worry about them if they had to be admitted to the hospital or that they couldn't take care of a living pet," said Dr. William Banks, professor in the division of gerontology and geriatric medicine at the University of Washington and a co-author of the 2008 study.
+"We were told by some of the people in nursing homes that they preferred robotic pets because they would not have to worry about them if they had to be admitted to the hospital or that they couldn't take care of a living pet," said Dr. William Banks, a professor at the University of Washington and associate chief of staff in research and development at the Veterans Affairs Puget Sound Health Care System, who was a co-author of the 2008 study.

 "It showed the extent to which loneliness occurs in nursing homes [and] how many people there want and enjoy pets," he said.
 "I was surprised to the extent that it improved loneliness and to the extent that attachment occurred."